elsiedown/sei-project-4-he/README.md

 ```

-* Using semantic UI Framework, I found a component that I thought would work well for the requests and I was really happy with the final product.
+* Using Semantic UI React, I found a component that I thought would work well for the requests and I was really happy with the final product.

 ```
 <Card.Content extra>